 How did you end up at CRI?

 Training under Ralph DeBerardinis was my first choice when I was looking for a postdoc.
-I knew that if I wanted to go on to study metabolism in my own lab, it was essential to learn the skills of isotope tracing and metabolomics and he is a recognized leader in this field.
-When I interviewed with Ralph and he mentioned the Genetic and Metabolic Disease Program (GMDP) at CRI, I was immediately interested in studying inborn errors and their impact on systemic metabolism.
+I knew that if I wanted to go on to study metabolism in my own lab, it was essential to learn the skills of isotope tracing and metabolomics, and Ralph is a recognized leader in this field.
+When Ralph mentioned the Genetic and Metabolic Disease Program (GMDP) at CRI during my interview, I was immediately interested in studying inborn errors and their impact on systemic metabolism.
 When I came to CRI, I was blown away by the resources available here and the fantastic collaborative relationships among the different labs.
-I consider myself very lucky to have gotten the opportunity to train in such a world-class environment.
+I consider myself very lucky to have the opportunity to train in such a world-class environment.

 What about being a researcher is different than people might expect?

-Being a researcher is actually a combination of a lot of different jobs and skills put together.
-You obviously need to know the basic science behind what you are studying but you also need to be able to communicate your science effectively.
-This means being a good writer, comfortable with public speaking, knowing graphic design to illustrate your science and fundraising for your lab or institution.
-Running your own lab also requires the ability to manage people and money well.
+Being a researcher is actually a combination of a lot of different jobs and skills.
+You obviously need to know the basic science behind what you are studying, but you also need to be able to communicate your science effectively.
+This means being a good writer, being comfortable with public speaking and knowing graphic design to illustrate your science.
+Running your own lab also requires the ability to fundraise for your lab or institution and to manage people and money well.
 It’s almost like running your own small business.
-This is the behind-the-scenes work that people don’t often think about when it comes to research scientists.
-Our job doesn’t stop at the lab bench.
+People often don’t think about all the behind-the-scenes work involved in being a research scientist.
+Our jobs don’t stop at the lab bench.

 How did you become interested in your field?

 I worked as a technician in several labs after I got my undergraduate degree and used that time to hone in on what I wanted to study in graduate school.
-I started in a plant biology lab studying algae, but I knew I wanted to work with mammals, so I moved to a lab that studied liver growth.
+I started in a plant biology lab studying algae, but I knew I wanted to work with mammals so I moved to a lab that studied liver growth.
 This is where my interest in metabolism first started.
-By the time I started graduate school, I knew that I wanted to study metabolism and cancer or obesity and I found a lab that would allow me to do my dissertation on those topics.
-After finishing grad school, I realized there were techniques I would need to learn if I wanted to continue studying metabolism in my own lab – that is what lead me to Ralph’s lab.
+By the time I started graduate school, I knew that I wanted to study metabolism and cancer or obesity so I found a lab that allowed me to do my dissertation on those topics.
+After finishing grad school, I realized there were techniques I needed to learn if I wanted to continue studying metabolism in my own lab; that is what led me to Ralph’s lab.

 What do you like to do when you’re not in the lab?

 I really enjoy gardening.
 I would love to be more sustainable and grow my own vegetables and fruits.
-There is something so optimistic about starting seedlings every spring and shepherding them along to becoming full-grown plants.
+There is something so optimistic about starting seedlings every spring and shepherding them along to become full-grown plants.
 I also really enjoy cooking.
-My wife is vegan, so it’s fun for me to find new recipes to try out and explore new types of cuisine.
+My wife is vegan, so it’s fun for me to try new recipes and explore new types of cuisine.